isidorogu/RCT/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-*Changed balance_regression.R to ensure compatibility with upcoming dplyr 1.0.0
+*Changed impact_eval.R to ensure compatibility with upcoming broom 0.70